Recognition of Revenue and Expenses

 To enable parallel processing on all the forms that support the parallel processing, including the Run Recognition form, do the following:

-1. Modify the following parameters in the <appSettings> section of the web.config file.
+1. Modify the following parameters in the <appSettings> section of the web.config file as shown in the following code example.

 <add key="ParallelProcessingDisabled" value="false" />